abhishekst28/Neural-Image-Caption-Generator/README.md

 # Neural-Image-Caption-Generator

-add a folder and name it as 'audio_files' in your directory
+Create a folder and name it as 'audio_files' in the directory where app.py is.